The Dictionary of Nature Imagery of the Bible (DNI) is an exegetical tool for biblical scholars and students worldwide.

 These two phases require thorough studies of the nature imagery in these different fields and in different literary compositions.

-Each entry is structured to address six layers of information in an effort to be comprehensive.
-Every entry is presented with its (1) biblical data, such as the name of the item and information about its attestations in the Bible.
+Each DNI entry opens with the name of the item in Hebrew (and transliteration), English, the Latin systematic name, and other names in cognate languages as appropriate; followed by a discussion structured to address six layers of information in an effort to be comprehensive: (1) biblical data, that introduces different aspect of its attestations in the Bible.
 Of great interest (and not least difficulties) is the matter of (2) the history of identification.
 DNI brings the information from ancient versions and translations (up to modern translations), and suggests a discussion of the data.
-These two phases are followed by a study of the (3) ecological and biological information, such as its habitat and life history.
+These two phases are followed by a study of the (3) ecological and biological information, such as its habitat, life history, and it biological characteristics.
 These three basic fields of information pave the way for (4) exegetical studies of the ways each nature image is used in specific biblical texts.
 While not always possible, DNI aims to offer a full interpretation of each element of nature imagery in its biblical context.
-Attention is also given to (5) the material culture as discovered through archaeological artifacts, mainly in the fields of archaeobotany, archaeozoology and iconography and based on excavations from the second and mostly first millennia BCE in the land of Israel, the Levant, and within the ancient Near East, and the Eastern Mediterranean at large.
+Attention is also given to (5) the material culture as discovered through archaeological artifacts, mainly in the fields of archaeobotany, archaeozoology and iconography.
 Finally, (6) the reception literature, including Second Temple literature, the New Testament, and Jewish and Christian exegetical traditions, is presented whenever it employs the particular nature image in question.